Mississippi Today

 The sprawling welfare scandal has emerged as one of the top issues of the 2023 governor’s race.

-State officials and others have pleaded guilty in the case, which has been referred to as the largest public corruption scandal in Mississippi history where at least $77 million in welfare funds intended for the state's poorest were misspent and used for pet projects and other programs that did not help people in poverty.
+State officials and others have pleaded guilty in the case, which has been referred to as the largest public corruption scandal in Mississippi history where at least $77 million in welfare funds intended for the state’s poorest residents were misspent and used for pet projects and other programs that did not help people in poverty.

 The misspending, at times, led to perks and financial boons for those friendly with both former Gov. Phil Bryant and Reeves, who at the time was lieutenant governor.

-In his January gubernatorial campaign announcement, Presley panned Reeves for his involvement in the scandal, that Reeves' personal trainer, Paul Lacoste, improperly received more than $1 million in welfare funds.
+In his January gubernatorial campaign announcement, Presley panned Reeves for his involvement in the scandal, including that Reeves’ personal trainer, Paul Lacoste, improperly received more than $1 million in welfare funds.

 In 2022, Reeves abruptly fired Brad Pigott, a former U.S. attorney in the Bill Clinton administration, who was originally hired by the state’s welfare department to try to recoup the misspent funds in civil court.